-EMERGENCY STARTING TIP: If your vehicle battery is too depleted to start the engine, and the coach battery(ies) is also too depleted, try operating the generator (if equipped) for a short period (with the master battery switch ON).
+OTHER EMERGENCY STARTING TIPS: If your vehicle battery is too depleted to start the engine, and the coach battery(ies) is also too depleted, try operating the generator for a short period.
 This might provide enough charging energy to allow the vehicle to be started via the Emergency Start feature.